CryptoPHI/Oversight/README.md

 An all-powerful tool-set for MonetaryUnit

+#* This CODE IS IN STAGING MODE..
+Run it and you will loose your wallet *
+#* Until this notice is removed and a release is issued ..
+IT IS NOT SAFE OR SECURE FOR YOU TO USE THIS CODE *

 [![Build Status](https://travis-ci.org/muecoin/Oversight.svg?branch=master)](https://travis-ci.org/muecoin/Oversight)

 Oversight is an autonomous agent for a persistent processing and automation Layer for MonetaryUnit Core tasks, and a base for functions expansion in preparation for the move to "DASH Evolution" codebase derivatives as and when released.